A Higher View

 3. The Son will be the center and gathering point for all things in heaven and on earth (Eph.
 1:10), since all things were created by Him and for Him (Col. 1:16).
 [2]

 This perspective raises us to a higher view of God’s plan.
 When missionaries with New Tribes Mission begin teaching the chronological Bible lessons to an unreached tribal group, they start by presenting a picture of planet earth.
 By showing the higher view of God as Creator and the world as His handiwork, the foundation is laid for unfolding the story of the Fall, the Old Testament covenants and eventually the New Testament gospel of Christ.
-This higher view facilitates evangelism; it also facilitates the believer’s surrender to a God-centered perspective for living.
+This higher view facilitates evangelism, and also facilitates the believer’s surrender to a God-centered perspective for living.
 [3]

 Gaining a higher view of God’s purposes isn’t as simple as hopping onto an elevator.
 It takes the “wings of worship” to renew our mind and adjust our perspective.
-In this way, we can appreciate the scope of God’s gracious, ultimate intention.
+In this way we can appreciate the scope of God’s gracious, ultimate intention.

 “that the God of our Lord Jesus Christ, the Father of glory, may give to you the spirit of wisdom and revelation in the knowledge of Him, the eyes of your understanding being enlightened; that you may know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints, and what is the exceeding greatness of His power toward us who believe, according to the working of His mighty power which He worked in Christ when He raised Him from the dead and seated Him at His right hand in the heavenly places, far above all principality and power and might and dominion, and every name that is named, not only in this age but also in that which is to come.
 And He put all things under His feet, and gave Him to be head over all things to the church, which is His body, the fullness of Him who fills all in all” (Eph.
 1:20-23).